-Country of Group interest at
+Compa ny Country of Group interest at

-Company Incorporation 31 December 2011
+Incorporation 31 Dec 11

-North River Resources (Murrupula) Limitada Mozambique 40%
+North River Resources (Murrupula) Mozambique 40%

+Limitada a

 North River Resources (Murrupula) Limitada ('Murrupula') is a company that was registered in Mozambique on 27 January 2011.
-The Group's 40 per cent. interest in Murrupula is jointly held by North River Resources Plc (20 per cent.) and NRR Mozambique Limited (20 per cent.).
+The Group's 40% interest in Murrupula is jointly held by North River Resources Plc (20%) and NRR Mozambique Limited (20%).
 It is also the beneficial owner of 2 exploration licences, which are in the process of being registered in the name of the company by the Ministry of Mines in Mozambique.
 The licences and Murrupula are the subject of a joint venture ("JV") agreement between Baobab Resources Limited ("Baobab") and North River Resources Plc.
-Under the JV agreement Baobab is entitled to a 60 per cent. participation interest in Murrupula on completing an agreed level of exploration expenditure before 13 November 2011.
-Baobab has completed the agreed exploration work and is now entitled to 60 per cent. ownership of Murrupula.
+Under the JV agreement Baobab is entitled to a 60% participation interest in Murrupula on completing an agreed level of exploration expenditure before 13 November 2011.
+Baobab has completed the agreed exploration work and is now entitled to 60% ownership of Murrupula.
 Due to the fact that the exploration licences have not yet been registered in the name of Murrupula, legal control over Murrupula has not yet passed to Baobab, however effective control has passed.
 Accordingly, these consolidated financial statements have been prepared on the basis that control has passed and that Murrupula is treated as an associate as from 1 October 2011.